Absence request notification logic

 All roles in Quinyx except the employee role is considered a manager.

 A direct role is when someone has a membership directly on the group (section, unit, district, or customer).
-Note that in the leave application notification logic, we only consider direct roles in the logic.
+Note that in the absence request notification logic, we only consider direct roles in the logic.

 All roles in Quinyx are inherited down to all groups below the group where the employee/manager has a direct membership.
 For instance, if a manager has a direct role on a region, it means that (s)he will have an inherited role on all units and sections below the district.